...

 LEGUMES: All legumes contain a beneficial amount of fiber, which helps prevent diverticulosis.

-WHEAT BRAN: Almost half the weight of wheat bran is fiber, but if it is used in excess (more than 30 g daily), it can cause bowel irritation and affect the absorption of minerals.
-Supplemental bran fiber is unnecessary with a healthful diet for diverticulosis rich in natural plant-based foods.
+WHEAT BRAN: Almost half the weight of wheat bran is fiber, but if used in excess (more than 30 g daily), it can cause bowel irritation and affect the absorption of minerals.
+Supplemental bran fiber is unnecessary, with a healthful diet for diverticulosis rich in natural plant-based foods.
 Wheat bran also:

-• Compensates for the lack of fiber in the diets based on refined foods, although eating whole grains is preferable to eating refined grains and adding bran to compensate.
+- It compensates for the lack of fiber in diets based on refined foods, although eating whole grains and adding bran to compensate is preferable to eating refined grains.

-• Prevents constipation: It is necessary to take from 20 to 30 g a day for at least a week to achieve the desired effect.
+- Prevents constipation: It is necessary to take 20 to 30 g daily for at least a week to achieve the desired effect.

 Diverticulosis Foods to Avoid